web blazonry web development scripts and tutorials

 • Server operating system — I am biased in favor of Linux hosting.
 It is awesome and generally cheaper.
 Quality Linux web hosting is wide-spread.

 • Payment plan — Monthly, quarterly or annual.
 Generally you want to start out with a short-term plan in case you are unhappy with your web hosting.
-However, one time I took a chance with an annual plan and the web hosting company was great to work with.
-(ReadyHosting for cheap ASP hosting back when I did ASP/Windows development).
+However, one time signed up for an annual plan and the web hosting company was great to work with.
+I had done my research and due diligence.
+However, I think I would not pay annually in the future.
+Companies change.

 Web Hosting Summary

 With web hosting, jump in.
 Just do it.
-It’s not that hard to change web hosting companies if you are unhappy.
+It’s not that hard to move to a new web hosting provider if you are unhappy.
 Better to have web hosting for your site than to keep your development efforts limited to “localhost.”
 Hope my years of experience with web hosting, ranging from good to bad hosting, help you.

 Newest Pages